 Ever heard of Arthur W. Page?
 Probably not.
 For almost two decades – from 1927 to 1946 – he was VP of Public Relations for the American Telephone & Telegraph Company.
 Today, he’s considered the dean of public relations and corporate communications.
 Page wrote about his field before it was even recognized as one, and established a list of concepts he called The Page Principles.
-All seven are worth reading, but one in particular resonates profoundly with us as filmmakers and aligns with our mission here at Tribe to humanize the world’s most successful companies.
+All seven are worth reading, but one in particular resonates profoundly with us as a corporate video production agency and aligns with our mission here at Tribe to humanize the world’s most successful companies.

 Page’s 6th Principle: “Realize a company’s true character is expressed by its people.
 The strongest opinions – good or bad – about a company are shaped by the words and deeds of its employees.
 As a result, every employee, active or retired, is involved with public relations.
 It is the responsibility of corporate communications to support each employee’s capability and desire to be an honest, knowledgeable ambassador to customers, friends, share-owners and public officials.”